ClosingBracket/osv/documentation/54_release_notes.md

 This new release of OSv focuses on improving Linux compatibility and tooling aimed to make it possible to run unmodified Linux apps on OSv "as-is".

 # Overview
 From the beginning, OSv was designed to implement a subset of Linux POSIX API superset.
-But until this release most Linux applications had to be **re-compiled from source** as shared libraries or some like Java rely on OSv version of /usr/bin/java wrapper to run.
+But until this release most Linux applications had to be **re-compiled from source** as shared libraries or some, like Java, rely on OSv version of /usr/bin/java wrapper to run.
 This meant that one could NOT run a Linux executable "as is".
 In other words, OSv has always been *Linux-compatible at source level but not at binary level*.

 This release offers a breakthrough and allows running unmodified Linux **position-independent executables** (so-called "pies") and **position-dependant executables** "as-is" as long as they *do not use "fork/execve" or other unsupported Linux API*.
 It means that very often one can take a **binary from Linux host and run it on OSv** without having to locate the source code on the Internet and build it as shared library.